zavoloklom/docker-compose-linter/CONTRIBUTING.md

 1. Go to the `docs/rules/` folder.
 2. Create a markdown file describing your new rule (for example `new-check-rule.md`) based on [template](./docs/rules/__TEMPLATE__.md)
+3. Run `npm run docs:check` to validate documentation.
+4. Use the `npm run docs:update` script to automatically update the documentation for the rule from the source.
+5. If there are formatting issues, run `npm run docs:fix` to automatically resolve them.

 ## How to Build the Project